ory/docs/docs/hydra/cli/hydra-clients-import.md

 This command allows you to import OAuth 2.0 Clients from one or more JSON files to the JSON Web Key Store.

-Currently supported formats are raw JSON Web Keys or PEM/DER encoded data.
+Supported formats are raw JSON Web Keys or PEM/DER encoded data.
 If the JSON Web Key Set exists already, the imported keys will be added to that set.
 Otherwise, a new set will be created.